freedomofpress/webcat-zk-onion-enrollment/README.md

 ## Solution
 Onion Service owners sign an enrollment statement and build a Nova ZK proof; only `hash(pubkey)`, the signed message and the SNARK proof are sent to the enrollment service.
 The signed message contains the trust material for WEBCAT: authorized signers, associated transparency log, etc. They do so using the Ed25519 private key associated with their `.onion` domain.

-When a user visits the onion site, a WebCAT plugin:
+When a user visits the onion site, the WEBCAT addon:

-1. Fetches the service’s public key
+1. Fetches the service's public key, which is embedded in the `.onion` domain
 2. Computes `hash(pubkey)`
 3. Looks up the associated trust material in the list

-_No central list of plaintext .onion domains → WEBCAT operators or auditors cannot enumerate enrolled services._
+4. Continues with WEBCAT validation

 ## Workflow